mjguisado/speedis/doc/Coalescing.md

 <img src="./img/without_coalescing.png"/>

 ## Request coalescing at the same instance
-Now, we modify the configuration to enable the coalescing mechanisms for requests arriving at the same instance (requestCoalescing = true) and restart the environment.
+Now, we modify the configuration to enable the coalescing mechanisms for requests arriving at the same instance (localRequestsCoalescing = true) and restart the environment.
 ```sh
 docker compose up --build -d
 ```